High-Order Approximation Rates for Shallow Neural Networks with Cosine and ReLU$^k$ Activation Functions: Lower Bounds for Cosine Networks

 for any $M,\epsilon > 0$. \end{theorem}

 Lower bounds for the $\sigma_k$ activation function were obtained for $k=0$ obtained in \cite{makovoz1996random} and for $k\geq 1$ in \cite{klusowski2018approximation}.
 However, for $\sigma_k$ the lower bounds obtained do not match the best known rates.
-Closing this gap is currently an open problem.
+This gap has recently been closed in \cite{siegel2021sharp}.
 In contrast, Theorem \ref{approximation-rate-theorem} combined with Theorem \ref{fourier-lower-bound} gives the optimal approximation rate for cosine networks on the spectral Barron space $\mathcal{B}^s(\Omega)$.

+We also remark that a similar lower bound is obtained in section 7.2 of \cite{candes1998ridgelets}.
+However, the lower bound here is in terms of approximation by dictionary expansions where the size of the dictionary depends polynomially upon the number of terms.
+In this case the correct tool is to find large hypercubes with the given class \cite{donoho1995empirical}.
+In contrast, the result we prove applies to the infinite, even non-compact dictionary of Fourier modes and the tool used is the metric entropy.
+As a consequence, we must assume that the coefficients are bounded.
+We are not quite sure how to remove this assumption completely although it can be relaxed to a bound which grows polynomially with the number of terms $n$.

 \begin{proof} The argument is a modification of the methods in \cite{klusowski2018approximation,makovoz1996random}.
 The main new difficulty is in dealing with the non-compactness of the set $\{e^{2\pi\iu \theta\cdot x}:\theta\in \mathbb{R}^d\}\subset L^2(\Omega)$.